feli-flitzberg/FerretOS/README.md

 - `/etc/machine-id` is edited to change the string to `uninitialized\n` before finalizing image
-  - ***If you work in a chroot and reinstall dbus via BLFS instructions, `$LFS/dev` will no longer unmount, and the host system will require a reboot.
-If working in a chroot prior to creating an image or USB installation, re-initialize the machine id.***
-  - ***If you work in a chroot and reinstall dbus via BLFS instructions, dbus will warn about an invalid user account/ID.
-This may cause problems in the host system, and you may have to reboot the host system.
-It is advised to only reinstall dbus in a chroot if you won't need the chroot environment after exiting that instance.***
+  - ***If you work in a chroot and reinstall dbus via BLFS instructions, `$LFS/dev` will no longer unmount, and the host system will require a reboot. dbus will also warn about an invalid user account/ID.
+If working in a chroot prior to creating an image or USB installation, re-initialize the machine id.
+It is also advised to only reinstall dbus in the chroot if you are sure you won't need the chroot environment after exiting that instance.***

 <!---  - For efibootmgr, the executable name is `systemd-bootx64.efi`
 -- root password set